microsoft/OCR-Form-Tools/README.md

 ### Create Connections

-OCR Form Labeling Tool is a 'Bring Your Own data' (BYOD) application.
+Form OCR Testing Tool is a 'Bring Your Own data' (BYOD) application.
 In this tool, connections are used to configure and manage source (the assets to label) and target (the location where labels should be exported).
-The source and target are the same location in OCR Form Labeling Tool.
+The source and target are the same location in Form OCR Testing Tool.
 Eventually, they together will be inputs to [Form Recognizer](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/).
 Connections can be set up and shared across projects.
 They use an extensible provider model, so new source/target providers can easily be added.

 Currently, both this labeling tool and [Form Recognizer](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/) only support [Azure blob storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction).